DonThompson/FradBot/README.md

 * Redo the output drawing, these are nice.
 Have a new ManagerBase function for GetDebugOutput or such, call it in OnStep for each manager, put it in 1 string and output it.
 * Move workers to natural when it completes.
 * Set build positions when evaluating map.
+* Redefine bot components.
+Managers should have autonomy.
+"Accessors" (naming?) should be just access.
+Could use this to remove the ones commented out managers.push_back and avoid defining functions that can't be reached.

 ONGOING ISSUES: